andrey-bogdanov/tree-flex/README.md

 `xOffset`, `yOffset` - distance between adjacent nodes. xOffset may be a function with `level` argument, where level - tree branches level;

 `pathShape` - there are three preset functions: `bezier`, `straight` and `roundedAngles`.
-Functions returns d attribute for tag `path` as string.
+Functions return d attribute for tag `path` as string.
 Instead, you can pass your function, which accepts following parameters: start x, start y, end x, end y.
 Corner rounding in `roundedAngles` function calculates automatically, and it depends on distance between adjacent nodes.
 As bonus, there is another one preset function - `staticRadiusRoundedAngles`, which accepts five arguments.
 Fifth argument - corner rounding radius.

 `nodeContent` - any HTML element or react component.